libriscv/libriscv/README.md

 	cpu.increment_pc(instr.length());
 }
 ```
 NOTE: Make sure to disable instruction caching when doing this.
-Some features like instruction fusing will modify instruction bits for performance reasons, which may be only compatible with the instruction cache mechanism.
+Some features like instruction fusing will modify instruction bits for performance reasons, which may be only compatible with the instruction cache mechanism, as well as binary translation.

 ## Setting up your own machine environment